 (Acquisitions, Trades & Leases - 06/27/2014)

-On September 4, 2014, the Department of Fish, Wildlife and Parks proposes to adopt administrative rules pertaining to Wolf Management Stamps.
+The Department of Fish, Wildlife and Parks proposes to adopt administrative rules pertaining to Wolf Management Stamps.

 The required number of persons requested a public hearing.
 The Notice of Public Hearing provides the hearing date, time, and locations.
 The public comment period has been extended.
 (ARM Rules - 06/26/2014)